Jonathan Bennett (actor): Career

 After moving to New York, he was cast on the ABC soap opera All My Children as JR Chandler from 2001 to 2002.
 Since then, he has appeared in various television dramas, including Law & Order: Special Victims Unit, Smallville, and Veronica Mars.

 Bennett co-starred in the 2004 comedy movie Mean Girls as Aaron Samuels, the love interest of star Lindsay Lohan's character.
 In 2005, he co-starred in the family comedy movie Cheaper by the Dozen 2 and the romantic comedy movie Lovewrecked.
 In 2007, Bennett appeared in the direct-to-video prequel TV series The Dukes of Hazzard: The Beginning, in which he played Bo Duke.
 In 2009, he starred as the title character in Van Wilder: Freshman Year, and appeared as Nick in the Hallmark original movie Elevator Girl.

 On September 4, 2014, Bennett was announced as one of the celebrities competing on the 19th season of Dancing with the Stars.
 He was paired with professional dancer Allison Holker.
 Bennett and Holker were eliminated on Week 6 of the competition and finished in 9th place.

 From 2015 to 2017, Bennett hosted the Food Network cooking competition show Cake Wars.

 In 2016, Bennett played gay sports agent Lucas in two episodes of Hit the Floor.

 In 2018, with celebrity chef Nikki Martin, he released a pop culture cookbook titled The Burn CookBook.

 In 2019, he was featured in the filmed poem rendition Love Goes Never Alone, in support of the LGBT+ community, for the online theatre publication First Night Magazine, performing next to other film, television and theatre celebrities such as Stephen Fry, Alan Menken, Stephen Schwartz, Debra Messing, Neil Gaiman, and Sharon Osbourne.

 On January 13, 2019, it was announced that Bennett would be a houseguest on the second season of the reality competition show Celebrity Big Brother.

 In 2021, Bennet played Jesus Christ - as an imaginary best friend to the eponymous Russian boy in Wes Hurley's Potato Dreams of America.

 In 2022, Bennett starred in the first LGBTQ-led Hallmark Channel Christmas movie, The Holiday Sitter.

-Bennett and husband Jaymes Vaughan appeared together on the July 8, 2022, wedding-themed episode of Trixie Motel entitled Oh Honeymoon.
+Bennett and husband Jaymes Vaughan appeared together on the July 8, 2022, wedding-themed episode of Trixie Motel entitled "Oh Honeymoon".
 They provide support and advice to the groom-to-be.
 In 2024, Bennett was announced as the host and the main judge of Hallmark's reality series Finding Mr. Christmas, which premiered on October 31, 2024.

+On April 16, 2026, it was announced that Bennett had been cast as Joe Fitzpatrick in the ABC soap opera General Hospital.